djsavvy/CEP-Data-Consolidation-Project/Project_Log.md

 	+ useful later for re-parsing CEP files
 - Also research (if I hit a wall) Jupyter notebooks
 	+ cool interactions between Sage and Jupyter
+	+ not directly related to this project, just more for my own sake

 ### Goals for after Odyssey comes back up: